 For example, some mobile bank applications allow you to be notified on your mobile devices if more than a customer-specified amount of money is spent.

 This type of security feature could easily let someone know if the sensitive user information has been compromised, as they would likely be aware of such a large amount of money being spent from their account.

 The advent of IT technology and Mobile apps have had a massive impact on all sectors.
 Banking services and the financial sector are no exceptions; digitalization has transformed most of its processes.

 With digitalization the banks can go completely paperless with most of its process, including something as basic as opening a bank account, account activation process, imparting accurate account activation instructions, money transfer confirmations and handling the online transaction.

-Using digital or online platforms assist in increasing efficiency and transparency as all the file are in digital forms and its access becomes quick and convenient.
-To implement all these the banking institute would require a mobile app solution provider which can provide them with enterprise mobility solution.
+Using digital or online platforms assist in increasing efficiency and transparency as all the file is in digital forms and their access becomes quick and convenient.
+To implement all these the banking institutions would require a mobile app solution provider which can provide them with an enterprise mobility solution.

 7. Utilize behavior analysis

 There is specialized software on the market that will monitor and analyze the banking login location, and online accounts activity of consumers.

 Thanks to this technology, your mobile banking app could flag, several business logic errors, abnormal behavior or unauthorized access for further investigation.

 Further investigation could be an email or text alert to the customer advising of suspicious activity, or a call from the bank further investigating the suspicious activity.